Pamela Bruce BA PGDip MBACP Changing Space: Psychotherapy and Counselling

 - Personality disorders

-The fee for an initial consultation is £30 for a 30 minute session.
-Thereafter counselling sessions last 50 minutes and the fee is £45.00 during the day and £50 for an evening session (from 5pm onwards).
+The fee for an initial consultation is £30.00.
+Thereafter, counselling sessions last 50 minutes and the fee per session is £60.00.
 I have some concessions available to counselling students or those receiving income support.

 Knowing a little of how wonderfully diverse and unique people are, this introduction may not answer all of your questions.
 In which case, please feel free to email me or call on 07501 477555 for a confidential discussion which will involve no obligation on your part.
 Alternative you will find more information on my qualifications, experience and approach to psychotherapy and counselling by visiting www.changingspace.org.uk